 The following items are included in the Green Fund application and are required for review by the Green Fund Review Board:

 Email email@example.com with the subject line “Green Fund Submission”

 Penn Green Fund

 3101 Walnut Street, Philadelphia, PA 19104-6289

-The Penn Green Fund Review Board will be made up of nine individuals from the Penn Community.
+The Penn Green Fund Review Board is made up of nine individuals from the Penn Community.
 These individuals will represent students both graduate and undergraduate, faculty, large and small schools, and staff.
-This board will be chaired by Penn’s Environmental Sustainability Coordinator to guide the review board decision making process.
+This board is chaired by Penn’s Sustainability Director to guide the review board decision making process.